mulderp/gnucap_book/interactions-with-python.md

     git clone https://gitlab.com/gnucap/gnucap-python

-To build the Gnucap Python extension you might to build a new version of gnucap.
+To build the Gnucap Python extension you might to build a recent version of gnucap.
 You can see a list of recent versions with:

     git tag -l
     git checkout 20171003